Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/Beetroot-aptamer(DFAME).md

 <br>

 <p class="blowheader_box">Structure ligand</p>
-<font><p>DFAME is a red fluorophore(Ex=508 nm, Em=641 nm).
+<p>DFAME is a red fluorophore(Ex=508 nm, Em=641 nm).
 Beetroot and Corn are dimeric fluorogenic RNA aptamers that can bind to DFAME to form Beetroot-DFAME (Kd=460 nM) and Corn-DFAME (Kd= 3600 nM).
 Beetroot-DFAME (Kd=460 nM) and Corn-DFAME can be used to form RNA assemblies in living cells.
 Creating RNA assemblies can be used for the study of RNA Nanostructures.
-DNA/RNA Nanostructures would be useful in cell and gene therapy (CGT) research.-----From MedChemExpress</p></font>
+DNA/RNA Nanostructures would be useful in cell and gene therapy (CGT) research.-----From MedChemExpress</p>

 <table class="table table-bordered" style="table-layout:fixed;width:auto;margin-left:auto;margin-right:auto;" >
   <thead>